cedadev/kerchunk-tools/README.md

 The above overcomes the problem - and doesn't lose track of the environment.

-SO: you need to set this env var to allow the app to overwrite the fsspec config file: OVERWRITE_FSSPEC_CONFIG=1
+You need to set this env var to allow the app to overwrite the fsspec config file: OVERWRITE_FSSPEC_CONFIG=1

+At present, when reading into `xarray`, there is some code to ensure that the config file is written and that environment variables are set properly.

+In future we expect to be able to remove this code - and it is not needed if using anonymous access.

 ## Performance testing